Rishthegreat/Notes/School/Cold War.md

 		- He “found” government papers in a hollowed out pumpkin in some state
 	- Hiss was sent to jail for 5 years
 		- He did lie a bit during the trial
+	- At that time
 	- Based on Soviet files now, we do have convincing evidence that he is a Soviet spy
 - **Julius and Ethel Rosenberg**
 	- These 2 scientists helped the Soviet Union steal information regarding the Manhattan project and sentenced to die by electric chair
 	- Many felt that they were being persecuted for being Jewish and victim to this mass hysteria
+- People who were in general just liberal were seen as communist
+	- MLK was followed by the FBI for being a communist